It's news from South Florida tonight that the FBI has searched the home of the former president.

 Today I am banned.

-I once had a hundred and twelve thousand followers on Instagram.
+I once had 112,000 followers on Instagram.

 Today I'm banned.

-Uh, or for people to see my podcasts.
+So it's very hard to sell my books or for people to see my podcasts.

-Uh they make it very difficult.
+They make it very difficult.

-We are we are slowly recovering.
+We are slowly recovering.

-Uh, but yeah, I was doing pretty good, and that's why I was able to pay down my tax debt on a regular basis.
+But yeah, I was doing pretty good, and that's why I was able to pay down my tax debt on a regular basis.

-My wife and I still had eleven totally baseless, fraudulent, unsubstantiated civil suits against us filed by Democrats, liberals, crackpots, nut jobs.
+There is not a month in which, because of the lawfare by the left, my wife and I still had 11 totally baseless, fraudulent, unsubstantiated civil suits against us filed by Democrats, liberals, crackpots, nut jobs.

 Oh, wait a minute, I'm being redundant.

-There is not a month that goes by in which our bills are not greater than the amount of money that we make.
+Between our monthly legal fees, our very modest living expenses, and my wife's uninsured medical bills, there is not a month that goes by in which our bills are not greater than the amount of money that we make.

-It's it's an unbelievable story.
+It's an unbelievable story.

 Roger Stone, thanks for being with us.